Contacting Potential PhD Supervisors

 4. Summarise your interest

 The conclusion should summarise your interest in the PhD and your suitability for it.
 You may also include future ideas and a polite invitation to reply.
 Make sure you’ve provided evidence of your commitment to (and experience in) this particular research area.
 Give examples of your familiarity with the supervisor’s own work.

-It is vital that the email kept as brief, targeted and specific as possible.
+When contacting a potential PhD supervisor, it's vital that the email is kept as brief, targeted and specific as possible.
 Try to avoid passive or hesitant statements.
 Supervisors are very busy, and if they find any reason why this email is not relevant it can be ignored.